MAMA‑Move (Muslim and Motherhood Activity)

 Research Overview

 MAMA-Move is a mixed‑methods study comprising (1) a UK‑wide online survey (10–15 minutes; English and Arabic) for adult Muslim women, and (2) women‑only focus groups (online UK‑wide and in person in West Yorkshire) with Muslim women who are pregnant or up to 12 months postnatal.
-Focus groups are 45-60 minutes and facilitated by experienced female researchers.
+Focus groups last 45-60 minutes and facilitated by experienced female researchers.

 Ethical approval: University of Leeds FBS FREC (Ref: FBS FREC 2026‑3935).